A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 Since late February, Fast Company has covered the vibrant technology space that’s endured in Ukraine, even as the country has been embroiled in war against Russia.
-The Ukrainian tech community has played an outsized role in both countering the Russian advance and rallying the world’s support for the Ukraine’s plight.
+The Ukrainian tech community has played an outsize role in both countering the Russian advance and rallying the world’s support for the Ukraine’s plight.

 Petcube, which makes connected pet cameras, is an example of that spirit.
-Talking with us in early June, the company’s cofounder and CMO Andrey Klen spoke candidly about his own experience over the previous few months, and shed some light on what it’s like running his business amidst the anxiety and confusion of war.
+Talking with us in early June, the company’s cofounder and CMO Andrey Klen spoke candidly about his own experience over the previous few months, and shed some light on what it’s like running his business amid the anxiety and confusion of war.

 Here, Klen tells his story in his own words, which we’ve lightly edited for length and clarity.